|

 AIBOA has organisational weaknesses.
 Its body politic is divided

-theirs as role model and another spectrum asking AIBOA to cut loose in
+as role model and another spectrum asking AIBOA to cut loose in the task

-the task of fulfilling its primary objective of servicing officers'
+of fulfilling its primary objective of servicing officers' interest.

 establishing forums to ensure consensus approach through dialogue and

-AIBOA's right to fight for officers interest in a fast changing scenario
+right to fight for officers interest in a fast changing scenario of the

 particular role-model" will be fitting to the apex is a negative